-Are you a parent who wants to try out AAC options for your child?
+Are you a parent or caregiver who wants to try out AAC options for your child?
 I highly recommend that you pursue an AAC eval (including feature matching and trial of options) with an SLP who has expertise in this area.

 This is not meant to put up a roadblock or to “gate keep”.
 I like to compare it to decisions made regarding wheelchairs.
 Could you just go pick one out and buy it?
 If you had the money, sure.
 But it may not be the best “fit” for that person.

 But don’t feel that you HAVE TO wait.

 Unfortunately it’s still common to see comments from parents and caregivers who have been told “no”, “only after we try _____”, or “only after they demonstrate ________ skills”, etc.